Read more about photography here.

 How many photos do you shoot?

 We shoot more than enough to give a good variety and selection of images to choose from.
-This usually is around 80 to 100 photos.
+For a normall small ceremony this usually is around 80 to 100 photos.
 If you add extended photo sessions, it will be more.

 Do we select our own photos?

 Yes.
 You will do this using our WebPhotoGallery.
-Using a desktop or laptop computer is best and may be required given that, some phone systems are unable to properly render this gallery.
+Using a desktop or laptop computer is necssary as we can never be sure how it renders on any particular pad, phone, or OS.

 How do we get our photos?